-Whenever possible, we recommend using a steam cleaner instead of a carpet shampooer.
+We typically recommend using a steam cleaner instead of a carpet shampooer.
 It only uses water and – when done properly – is extremely effective.
-You can also use a steam cleaner to sanitize home surfaces and clean everything from dirty grout to your living room (without any cleaning products).
+A steam cleaner also sanitizes home surfaces and cleans everything from dirty grout to your living room without any cleaning products.

-- In a bucket, mix lukewarm water and our Natural Carpet & Upholstery Shampoo, according to the directions on the label.
+- In a bucket, mix lukewarm water and Natural Carpet & Upholstery Shampoo according to the label directions.

 - Soak a clean cloth in the cleaning solution.
 Rub the damp rag across the entire surface of each mat using a gentle back and forth motion.
 Re-wet the cloth as necessary.

 - To remove remaining carpet shampoo, soak a clean cloth in warm water and rub it across the mats.
 Regularly dip and wring your cloth in warm water throughout the process.

 - Let damp spots dry naturally (preferably in the sun) before replacing them.
 If any stains remain, repeat the process a second time!